 One of the main benefits of creating evergreen content is that it’s always relevant.
 Pages and posts about evergreen topics can get a ton of traffic.
 Since evergreen topics enjoy a steady range of interest over time, these waves of traffic could last for years.

 Improving your chances of showing up in search results

 Many business owners understandably think of SEO as a frustrating topic.
 One of the most common SEO-related issues companies struggle with is how to get and maintain first-page results in search engines.
-Fortunately, creating evergreen content might be the answer to your problem.
+Fortunately, creating evergreen articles might be the answer to your problem.

 Updating content less frequently

 If you look through this website, you can tell that we love content marketing.
 But who wants to do extra work if you don’t have to?
 I don’t know about you, but I like the feeling of working hard to post something and moving away from that specific topic for a little bit.